John Jay Jackson Jr.: Federal judicial service

 On July 26, 1861, President Abraham Lincoln nominated Jackson to a seat on the United States District Court for the Western District of Virginia vacated by Judge John White Brockenbrough, who had sided with Virginia's secessionists.
 Jackson's father had opposed secession as well as attended the Wheeling Convention in May, 1861 (following Virginia's secession vote), which ultimately led to West Virginia's statehood in 1863.
 Meanwhile, the United States Senate confirmed Judge Jackson Jr's appointment on August 3, 1861, and he received his commission the same day.
 Following West Virginia's secession from Virginia and admission to the Union on June 20, 1863, Jackson was reassigned by operation of law to the United States District Court for the District of West Virginia on June 11, 1864, the new seat having been authorized by 13 Stat.
 124. Jackson was reassigned by operation of law to the United States District Court for the Northern District of West Virginia on July 1, 1901, the new court having been authorized by 31 Stat.
 736. Judge Jackson retired on March 15, 1905, ending his federal service.

+It has been said that Mother Jones, while under trial for actions related to organizing a coal miner's union, claimed that Jackson had stolen his position as judge from his father, who had the same name.
+Allegedly, when Lincoln appointed Jackson, he did not specify whether the appointment was for Jackson Sr. or Jackson Jr., and with Jackson Sr. away on business Jackson Jr. took the position for himself.